 Stretching is complex and not entirely understood phenomenon.
 The increase in range of motion seen after passive stretching likely involves the contribution and interaction of biomechanical, neurological, and molecular mechanisms.
 The problem with the sensory theory is that it makes a faulty assumption based on the interpretation of torque/angle measurements and discounts evidence of the biomechanical and molecular influences on flexibility.

 I would not go so far as to say stretch tolerance and the nervous system plays no role in altering flexibility.
+It likely plays a large role.
 The sensory theory however downplays the ability of muscles to adapt to mechanical stimuli.
-Muscles grow in response to tensile forces happens during resistance training.
-It doesn’t make sense to rule out their ability to adapt in response to tensile forces applied with stretching like the sensory theory proposes.
+Muscles growth in response to tensile forces happens during resistance training.
+It doesn’t make sense to rule out the ability of muscles adapt in response to tensile forces applied with stretching, like the sensory theory proposes.